kensanata/just-halberds/Knives.md

 ### Guiding questions

-Guiding questions guide you through unfamiliar dreamlands.
+As you daydream about the setting, imagining landscapes and people and problems, the questions can be a guide into an unfamiliar dreamland.
+The questions get you into the mood for a game that’s unfamiliar to you.

 Why are the dwarves undermining the castle?
-It’s not giant moles, it’s not purple worms, it’s small and skinny dwarves like Alberich and Mime from the Niebelungenlied.
-The question implies the existence of dwarves and asks you about their motivation.
+The question already implies that no giant moles or purple worms are going to be involved.
+You start thinking of the dwarves.
+Are these the strong dwarves wielding axes or are these sly and skinny dwarves?
+The first question leads to more questions, guides you imagination.
 Your input is required.

-As you daydream about the setting, imagining landscapes and people and problems, the questions can be a guide into an unfamiliar dreamland.
-The questions get you into the mood for a game that’s unfamiliar to you.

 You often need to make up stuff.
 You read your notes and remember your ideas and then you fill in the gaps at the table.
 You present a world